StevenBlack/vocab/README.md

 ### galagog
-n. the state of being simultaneously entranced and unsettled by the vastness of the cosmos, which makes your deepest concerns feel laughably quaint, yet vanishingly rare.
+The state of being simultaneously entranced and unsettled by the vastness of the cosmos, which makes your deepest concerns feel laughably quaint, yet vanishingly rare.
 (Dictionary of Obscure Sorrows)

 ### Gambler's Fallacy